TheRobBrennan/explore-graphql/front-end/javascript/react/apollo-client/v2.6.x/apollo-tutorial/README.md

 To create a component with `useQuery`, import `useQuery` from `@apollo/react-hooks`, pass your query wrapped with `gql` in as the first parameter, then wire your component up to use the loading, data, and error properties on the result object to render UI in your app.

 Why are we wrapping our GraphQL query with `gql`?
-We need to wrap the query with the `gql` function in order to parse it into an AST.
+We need to wrap the query with the `gql` function to parse it into an AST.

 #### Fetching a list